Payal-20/Payment-Gateway-Integration/README.md

 ◇ Create your own temporary / sandbox / testing accounts with 3rd party for integrations.

 ◇ Host the website at 000webhost, github.io, heroku app or any other free hosting provider.
-Check in code in gitlab.